FindMySchool LogoFindMySchool

 NUAST is oversubscribed in all year groups, reflecting strong demand for its specialist provision.

-Year 7 admissions operate through Nottingham City Council's coordinated scheme.
+Year 7 admissions operate through Nottingham City Council’s coordinated scheme.
 The Published Admission Number (PAN) stands at 120 places.
-Applications close on 31 October for September entry, with National Offer Day on 1 March.
-With 437 applications for 118 offers in recent data, the subscription ratio of 3.7 applications per place demonstrates significant competition.
+For September 2027 entry, the application process opens by 3 August 2026, applications close on 31 October 2026, and National Offer Day is 1 March 2027.

 After looked-after children and previously looked-after children (including those adopted from state care outside England), priority goes to children of NUAST staff.
 Remaining places are allocated by straight-line distance from home address to the school gates.
 No formal catchment boundary exists, but demand ensures the effective catchment is tight.